Skip to content

 Grid design solutions to avoid legal action

-Solving grid design problems helps Coles address accessibility issues, improve experiences for users, and avoid discrimination law suits.
+Solving grid design problems helps Coles address accessibility issues, improve experiences for users, and be a Disability-Confident Recruiter.

 Published 21 November, 2023